hanggrian/IIT-CS425/assignments/homework1_3.md

 ![Screenschot for answer 3.](https://github.com/hendraanggrian/IIT-CS425/raw/assets/sailing-db/3.png)

+## Problem 4

-## 4. Find how much deposit money there is in total and how many tuples are in *Reserves*.
+> Find how much deposit money there is in total and how many tuples are in *Reserves*.

 ```sql
 SELECT SUM(`Deposit`) AS `TOTAL`, COUNT(`Deposit`) AS `HOWMANY` FROM Reserves;